HTC U12+: Hardware

 It has no 3.5 mm jack; earphones are connected to the USB-C port.
 It has no notch around the front-facing camera, and no wireless charging.

 Software

 The HTC U12+ ships with Android 8.0 with an overlay of HTC Sense UI.
-It features Project Treble, which allows for faster updates after new versions of Android appear.
+It features Project Treble, which enables faster updates after new versions of Android are released.
 Both the Amazon Alexa and Google Assistant virtual assistants come pre-installed.
 (Note: In China, both are replaced with Baidu Assistant.)

 The device's Edge Sense 2 software controls its pressure-sensitive hardware features.
-It recognizes squeezes and taps of different pressures The actions are configurable; default actions include shrinking the screen on double-tap for one-handed operation.
+It recognizes squeezes and taps of different pressures.
+The actions are configurable; the default action is to shrink the screen on a double-tap for one-handed operation.
 Smart Rotate suppresses auto-rotate when it detects the user's hand positions have not changed, such as when they lie down in bed.
 There are no gestures available for the fingerprint sensor.